lycus/mci/docs/instruction_set.rst

 **Has target register**
     No
 **Source registers**
-    1
+    2
 **Operand type**
     None

 Negates all elements of an array or vector.

-The first source register must be an array or vector of the types allowed in ari.neg_.
+The two source registers must be arrays or vectors of the types allowed in ari.neg_, and must have the same element type.

 array.bit.and
 -------------